Arpaninformationtech/Arpaninformationtech/README.md

 - 👀 I’m interested in blockchain , AI ,ML, competitive coding,DSA
 - 🌱 I’m currently learning web dev,DSA
 - 💞️ I’m looking to collaborate on anything interesting in tech
-- 📫 How to reach me mail me on actuallyarpan@gmail.com
+- 📫 How to reach me:- mail me on actuallyarpan@gmail.com

 <!---
 Arpaninformationtech/Arpaninformationtech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.